hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

 default_dir=$HOME/Downloads
 ```

-When setting the name of the TERMCMD use single qoutes instead of double qoutes to make it work with the wrapper script!
+When setting the name or app-id/class of the TERMCMD use single qoutes instead of double qoutes to make it work with the wrapper script!

 ##### Exporting a global: